Removing glue from a concrete floor can be hard work! Here’s 6 ways to remove adhesive on concrete floors to help you pick the best for you.

 Multi-Purpose Floor Scraper

-The next option for removing adhesive on concrete that I want to tell you about is with a plug-in, big multi-purpose floor scraper that you can rent from your local tool rental company.
+The next option for removing adhesive from concrete that I want to tell you about is with a plug-in, big multi-purpose floor scraper that you can rent from your local tool rental company.

 Some of these things are about 4′ high and around 130 pounds.
 Some of them are smaller and closer to 35 pounds, like this one.